makersacademy/chitter-challenge/README.md

 -------

 My task was to write a little Twitter clone that will allow the users to post messages to a public stream.
+A preview of the app can be found [here.](https://chitter-emma.herokuapp.com/)

 Features:
 -------